7nimo/eve/README.md

 # What is it?

-Simple app with frontend implemented inReact and connected with a simple API written in Node.js with data saved in DB SQLite.
+A simple app with frontend implemented in React and connected with a simple API written in Node.js with data saved in SQLite.

 - Client and Server located in `packages` directory.